VerifyTests/Verify.Avalonia/readme.md

         window.Show();

-        // Set values to the input boxes by simulating text input: window.FirstOperandInput.Focus();
+        // Set values to the input boxes window.FirstOperandInput.Text = "10";
-        window.KeyTextInput("10");

-        // Or directly to the control:
         window.SecondOperandInput.Text = "20";

         // Raise click event on the button: